MrSnowmanASOY/Obsidian-Universe/Winfesthire/Materials/Tempheth.md

 	Crystal

 Material description:
-	Tempheth is a dark crystal that forms as light flakes, while being incredibly fragile and hard to obtain, it shows to be almost completely resistant to temperature.
+	Tempheth is a dark crystal that forms in small flakes, while being incredibly fragile and hard to obtain, it shows to be almost completely resistant to temperature.
 This material is natures perfect insulator.

 Found on:
 	[[Altreya]]